cu-mkp/research-teaching-companion/content/resources/student-projects/fa25_riddle_emma_final-project_craft-exhibit.md

 ![IMAGE](/images/media-riddle/image3.jpg)

 5. Making is knowing, and an important aspect of making is doing.
-This video game has little instructions; however, as you learn how to complete the levels, you move to the next.
+This video game has few instructions; however, as you learn how to complete the levels, you move to the next.
 This represents how knowledge is gained through the process of making.

 ![IMAGE](/images/media-riddle/image6.jpg)
 ![IMAGE](/images/media-riddle/image2.jpg)

-6. If you had to guess, how much longer does the sourdough loaf need to stay in the oven?
+If you had to guess, how much longer does the sourdough loaf need to
+    stay in the oven?
 You could most likely make an educated guess based on the appearance, temperature of the oven, and your prior knowledge of baking.
-However, if you were to ask a baker, they would provide an almost definite answer.
+However, if you were to ask a baker, they would provide an almost definitive answer.
 This is embodied knowledge, the ability to understand materials based on your previous experience gained by observation through your senses and repeated interaction with materials.